zwets/sms-scheduler/README.md

  * The SMS Scheduler is a standalone WAR that can either be deployed on Tomcat or run standalone on Java 17+ using its embedded Tomcat server
+ * The scheduler consumes requests from Kafka channel 'schedule-sms' and from REST requests; it can be queried over REST.
  * It is built on top of the [Flowable](https://flowable.org) process engine using Spring Boot 3.
  * A database (PostgreSQL or other) is required for maintaining process state
- * A backend SMS Gateway is required to handle the actual transmission of the SMS to the SMSC; communication is over a Kafka topic
+ * A backend SMS Gateway is required to handle the actual transmission of the SMS to the SMSC; communication is over Kafka topics 'send-sms' and 'sms-status'
- * Clients submit requests over REST or a Kafka topic

 ## Technical Details